CDL926666/1_TIBS/zongjie.md

 **8. Cultural Change and Leadership Responsibility**

 Build a “safety first” culture and encourage free expression of safety concerns.
-After the NASA Challenger disaster, an anonymous reporting system was introduced as a response.
+After the NASA Challenger disaster, a nameless reporting system was introduced as a response.
 Leaders must set an example, respond to risk warnings, and build a transparent accountability system.

 ---

 **9. Facing Risks and Structural Bias**

 Cathy O’Neil points out in her book that bias is often rooted in social structures and cannot be removed just by company governance.
-Even with strong prevention, accidents and bias in complex systems can never be fully eliminated.
+Even with strong prevention, accidents and bias in complex systems can never be fully removing.
 Incidents should be taken as chances for learning and reflection, to push for cross-sector collaboration and policy innovation, and to achieve more resilient technology governance.

 ---

-**Summary**

-To prevent “normalization of deviance,” AI companies must embed ethics, strengthen oversight, improve technical and process governance, use external audits, and build diverse teams.
-They also must face structural bias and systemic risks directly.
-As O’Neil stresses, only by combining company self-discipline and social co-governance can we really reduce disasters and social injustice, and achieve sustainable innovation and the greatest social value.

----

 # Theme 8: Social Failure

----

-**Thesis Topic**
-Cambridge Analytica did not clearly break the law, because our election laws were made before the rise of social media.
-What measures should lawmakers and regulators take to make sure elections are free and fair?
-Please use this week’s reading materials to explain your reasons.

 ---